mansurissa/My-brand/README.md

 ### Admin Pannel

-> On admin side he/she can create, delete and or update post
+> On admin side he/she can create, delete and or update post,
-> He/she can also view all messages from contact form and able to delete them
+> He/she can also view all messages from contact form and able to delete them,
 > He/she can see total(overview) of all posts, views, likes, subscribers, comments on whole blog

 ---